rheinwerk-verlag/planning-poker/docs/dev_docs/setup.rst

    There is an example project in this repository which has configured all the necessary settings for a minimal working setup.
 Feel free to configure the project to your liking while developing.
 See the :ref:`user_docs/configuration:Configuration` section for more ways you can configure this setup.

+See the :ref:`dev_docs/testing:Testing` page and run the tests to verify that you have correctly set everything up.